Our Gospel message comes to us today from the 11th chapter of John, beginning with the 1st verse, The raising of Lazarus.

 Well, Lazarus’ corpse may not have been “dry bones,” but the implication is that his body was long past sustaining life.
 His body was in the process of decay and returning to the dust of the earth from which God had first created life.
 But Jesus insisted, telling Martha, “Did I not tell you that if you believe, you will see the glory of God?”

 So they took away the stone that sealed his tomb, and Jesus uttered the call for Lazarus to come forth.
 And when he did, Lazarus came walking out of the tomb, wrapped in his burial cloths, to the astonishment of all.

-And so, I have to admit that this story in John’s Gospel is not really about Lazarus being given a few more years of human, finite life.
-It is not about his sisters having their prayers answered, that if Jesus had arrived earlier, he could have saved the life of their brother.
+And so, I must admit that this story in John’s Gospel is not really about Lazarus being given a few more years of human, finite life.
+It is not about his sisters having their prayers answered; if Jesus had arrived earlier, he could have saved their brother’s life.
 This story points to the fact that, as Jesus enters Jerusalem to give his life for our redemption, he is truly God’s Son, who has the power to restore life, even to the dead.